RTippin/messenger-ui/README.md

 ```bash
 $ php artisan messenger:ui:publish
 ```
-- To update only our compiled assets, run:
+- To update only our compiled assets (when using composer to update our package), run:
 ```bash
 $ php artisan vendor:publish --tag=messenger-ui.assets --force
 ```

+---

 # Config